Supperelias2/PowershellScirpt-AutoUpdateHostFile-GenP/README.md

 **Important:** Ensure that your user account has Modify access to the `hosts` file in Windows to allow the script to make the necessary changes.

-For more information on GenP, check out [/r/GenP](https://www.reddit.com/r/GenP).
+For more information on GenP, check out the wiki & guides @ [/r/GenP](https://www.reddit.com/r/GenP).